xueannafang/hsp_toolkit_prototype/README.md

    - First search the CAS No. of the solvent in the database (db.xlsx).
    - Search this CAS No. in the solvent candidate list (input_solv_sel.xlsx).

-    - If it is already there:
+    - If it is found:

-   That means the solvent you are looking for is already a candidate. **Do not add it again.** (Repeated entries will cause crash.)
+   Hold the fire!
+The solvent you are looking for is already on the list.

+   **Do not add it again.** (Repeated entries will cause crash.)

     - If it is not found: